 Bachelor projects: The G2020 curriculum is a bachelor programme for all students.
 To successfully graduate, G2020 students must complete a 14-week Bachelor Project.
 This project is the culmination of the Bachelor’s degree programme, where students put what they have learned into practice for the first time.
 During the Bachelor Project, students focus on a specific medical problem (i.e. the topic has a clear link with a patient's clinical problem or with a group of patients' clinical problem).
 Students will work in small groups on the project.
 There is a syllabus summarizing the goals and criteria for the G2020 Bachelor Project and it is relevant for both students and the departments looking to submit a proposal for a Bachelor Project.
 Please email Helga Westers for further information.

 Internships in genetics

-The Research section in the Department of Genetics has 12 places available for student internships.
-For more information on possible projects please contact the student coordinator: Dr. Helga Westers
+If you are interested in internships in the research section of the Department of Genetics please contact the student coordinator: Dr. Helga Westers